Tending Camp

 FMI: TELEPHONE — (610) 674-0160

-Herding Camps: Tending Camp and Catch On!
+Herding Camp, Tending Camp and Catch On!

 Catch ON Camp!
 Who should attend?
 Catch ON!
 Camp is designed for herding handlers who live long distances away or who are unfamiliar with the concepts of positive reinforcement as applied to herding training.
 (I have tried many things while herding for over 20 years using positive reinforcement.)
 Catch ON!
 Camp is also useful for those who want herding practice with their dogs for two, solid weeks-- catch on and catch up!